calebHankins/SoberLife-II/README.md

 ## Windows

 ### Install Python
 Python can be installed from [python.org](https://www.python.org/downloads/) or using the [Chocolatey](https://chocolatey.org/) package manager. **This will need to sync up with the version of [pygame](https://www.pygame.org) that you plan on using!**.
-The follwoing instructions all assume that [python3 is on your PATH](https://www.pygame.org/wiki/GettingStarted#Windows%20installation).
+The following instructions all assume that [python3 is on your PATH](https://www.pygame.org/wiki/GettingStarted#Windows%20installation).

 If you have [Chocolatey](https://chocolatey.org) installed, you can use the [following command to install Python](https://chocolatey.org/packages/python/).